Difficult13/easy-pagintation-control/README.txt

 Tags: pagination, usability, control, easy
 Requires at least: 5.4.2
 Tested up to: 5.5
-Requires PHP: 5.6
+Requires PHP: 7.0
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A lightweight and easy-to-configure plugin for quickly configuring the number of objects on the archives, categories, tags, taxonomies, home, and front page
+A lightweight and easy-to-configure plugin for quickly configuring the number of objects on the archives, categories, tags, taxonomies, home, search page, and front page

 == Description ==